ESGF/esgf-prepare/docs/drs.rst

     $> esgprep drs todo --project PROJECT_ID /PATH/TO/SCAN/ --symlink

 .. warning:: ``esgprep drs`` temporarily stores the result of the ``list`` action to quickly generate the DRS tree
     afterwards.
-This requires to stricly submit the same arguments from the ``list`` action to the following ones.
+This requires to strictly submit the same arguments from the ``list`` action to the following ones.
     If not, the incoming files are automatically scan again.

 Run the DRS upgrade